17 Subtle Signs of Divorce Most People Don't See Coming

 You have little to no interest in working on your marriage.

 Here's the good news: Marital problems, from poor communication and lack of intimacy to loneliness and jealousy, can be mended!
-An open dialogue (and possibly some help from a couples' therapist) can go a long way in healing your relationship.
-But if the thought of that doesn't interest you, your marriage is in serious trouble—something that's probably not all that shocking.
-And if you need some real-life stories to inspire you to change your ways, check out our story on how 10 Real People Turned Their Marriage Around.
+An open dialogue (and possibly some help from a couples therapist) can go a long way toward healing your relationship.
+But if the thought of that doesn't interest you, your marriage is in serious trouble—and you might be on the road to divorce.